 - The built forms have been designed with consideration to topography.
-Apartment buildings have been positioned on steeper parts of the site where larger building envelopes can be more easily stepped. - Lower density housing forms are positioned around the peripheries to provide a suitable transition to adjoining low-scale development.
+Apartment buildings have been positioned on steeper parts of the site where larger building envelopes can be more easily stepped. - Lower density housing forms are positioned at the northern and western parts of the site to provide a suitable transition to adjoining low-scale development.